stschubert/VPR_Tutorial/README.md

 ```
 python3 demo.py
 ```
 The GardensPoints Walking dataset will be downloaded automatically.

-### Expected output
 You should get an output similar to this:
 ```
 python3 demo.py
 ===== Load dataset